DREAMLAND PARK

 Dreamland Park was very small and only featured a band theater, a roller rink, a midget car race track, a few rides and picnic groves.
 More important to the locals were the card games and gambling devices that Kreitz had set up in the park's clubhouse.

+The Fleetwood Historical Museum has a Dreamland Park souvenir plate in its collection.
+The museum is located in the old Fleetwood High School and is open Monday and Friday mornings till noon.
 Although I have researched this park extensively, I have been unable to locate any pictures of the park while it was in operation.
 I also have been unable to find the exact date in which it opened, although I believe it to be in the early 30s.

 Click on the thumbnails below to see aerial photographs of Dreamland Park from the late 60s.
 Although these pictures were taken several years after the park had been closed, most of the buildings are still intact.
 The source of the photographs is unknown.